-Managed Care Organization (MCO) — An insurer licensed by the Texas Department of Insurance as a Health Maintenance Organization in accordance with Chapter 843 of the Texas Insurance Code.
-The MCO provides Medicaid benefits to individuals who are enrolled in STAR+PLUS.
+Managed care organization (MCO) — An established health maintenance organization or Approved Non-Profit Health Corporation (ANHC) that arranges for the delivery of health care services.
+In accordance with Chapter 843 of the Texas Insurance Code, it is currently licensed as such in the state of Texas.

-Medicaid Estate Recovery Program (MERP) — A program that requires HHSC, as the State Medicaid agency, to recover the costs of Medicaid long-term care benefits received by certain Medicaid recipients.
-For further information, see the MERP website at http://dadsview.dads.state.tx.us/merp/index.html (link is external).Member — An individual who is enrolled in and receiving services through a STAR+PLUS MCO.
+Medicaid Estate Recovery Program (MERP) — A program that requires Texas Health and Human Services (HHSC), as the State Medicaid agency, to recover the costs of Medicaid long-term care benefits received by certain Medicaid recipients.
+For further information, see the MERP website at http://dadsview.dads.state.tx.us/merp/index.html (link is external).

+Medical necessity (MN) — The medical criteria a person must meet for admission to a Texas nursing facility (NF), as defined in Texas Administrative Code, Title 40 §19.2401.

+Member — An individual who is enrolled in and receiving services through a STAR+PLUS MCO.

-Money Follows the Person (MFP) — A process whereby the funds used for payment of institutional care follows the person when transitioning to the community under the SPW.
+Money Follows the Person (MFP) — A process used when a member in a Medicaid-certified NF who requests to move to the community is Medicaid-eligible and approved for the STAR+PLUS HCBS program before leaving the NF.

-Money Follows the Person Demonstration (MFPD) — A federal grant program that provides additional services to members who utilize the MFP process.

 Mutually exclusive services — Two or more services that may not be authorized for the same individual during the same time period.

-Plan of care (POC) — A care plan the MCO develops for its members that includes acute care and long-term services and supports.
-The POC is not the same as the individual service plan for SPW services.
+Plan of care (POC) — A care plan the MCO develops for its members that includes acute care and LTSS.
+The POC is not the same as the ISP .

-Program Support Unit (PSU) — An HHSC unit of with staff who support and handle certain aspects of the STAR+PLUS program, as described in Section 3300, Administrative Procedures.
+Program Support Unit (PSU) — An HHSC unit with staff who support and handle certain aspects of the STAR+PLUS HCBS program, as described in Section 3300, Administrative Procedures.

 Provider — An appropriately credentialed and licensed individual, facility, agency, institution, organization or other entity, and its employees and subcontractors, that has a contract with the MCO for the delivery of covered services to the MCO’s members.

-PSU staff — An HHSC employee who works in PSU.

 Responsible party — An individual who:

-assists and/or represents an applicant or member in the application or eligibility redetermination process; and/or
+assists and/or represents an applicant or member in the application or eligibility redetermination process; or

-is familiar with the applicant/member and his/her financial affairs and functional condition.
+is familiar with the applicant or member and his or her financial affairs and functional condition.

 Service coordinator — The MCO staff person with primary responsibility for providing service coordination and care management to STAR+PLUS members.

 Service Responsibility Option (SRO) — A service delivery option that empowers the member to manage most day-to-day activities.
-This includes supervision of the individual providing personal attendant services.
+This includes supervision of the individual providing personal attendant services (PAS).
 The member decides how services are provided.
 It leaves the business details to a provider of the member's choosing.